xiaow6/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

   2. It turns out that the workflow of designing and building a machine learning system is much more efficient when you're trying to do something that humans can also do.
 - After an algorithm reaches the human level performance the progress and accuracy slow down.
     ![01- Why human-level performance](Images/01-_Why_human-level_performance.png)
-- You won't surpass an error that's called "Bayes optimal error".
+- But the performance won't surpass the limit that's called "Bayes optimal error".
+AKA best possible error.
-- There isn't much error range between human-level error and Bayes optimal error.
+- It slows down because for some tasks, there isn't much error range between human-level error and Bayes optimal error.
+- Why compare to human-level performance:
-- Humans are quite good at a lot of tasks.
+Humans are quite good at a lot of tasks.
 So as long as Machine learning is worse than humans, you can:
   - Get labeled data from humans.
   - Gain insight from manual error analysis: why did a person get it right?
   - Better analysis of bias/variance.

 ### Avoidable bias

+- We want our algorithm do well on some tasks but we don't want it do too well.
 - Suppose that the cat classification algorithm gives these results:

   | Humans             | 1%   | 7.5% |
   | ------------------ | ---- | ---- |
   | **Training error** | 8%   | 8%   |
   | **Dev Error**      | 10%  | 10%  |
   - In the left example, because the human level error is 1% then we have to focus on the **bias**.
+We need to try a bigger training set or train it longer.
   - In the right example, because the human level error is 7.5% then we have to focus on the **variance**.
   - The human-level error as a proxy (estimate) for Bayes optimal error.
-Bayes optimal error is always less (better), but human-level in most cases is not far from it.
+Bayes optimal error is always less (better), but human-level in most cases is not far from it, especially in computer vision.
   - You can't do better than Bayes error unless you are overfitting.
   - `Avoidable bias = Training error - Human (Bayes) error`
   - `Variance = Dev error - Training error`